megnergit/TimeSeries_FluForecast_TS2/README.md

  - __Direct strategy__ : Create one model for each day in the horizon,
  and perform the prediction directly.
-One needs so many models as the forecasting points on the forecast horizon.
+One needs so many models as the number of forecasting points in the forecast horizon.

  - __Recursive strategy__ :  First train a model to predict the first
  day on the horizon.
 Only the given training data is used for the training.